 Discard Draft

 Discards the draft version of an asset.
-If an asset was not previously published, as a result of the Discard Draft action, the Draft version of the asset is deleted permanently and the ticket is resolved.
-If the asset was previously published, as a result of the Discard Draft action, the Draft version of the asset is deleted and the ticket is resolved.
+If an asset was not previously published, the Discard Draft action permanently deletes the Draft version of the asset and also deletes the associated ticket.
+If the asset was previously published, the Discard Draft action deletes the Draft version of the asset and resolves the associated ticket.
 The previously published copy of the asset remains in Data Governance and Catalog in the Published status.

 Draft